CDSoft/pp/src/pp.md

     Here, [link] is not parsed as a third parameter of \macro

 The last argument can also be enclosed between lines of tildas or backquotes (of the same length).
-This is useful for literate programming (see examples later).
+This is useful for literate programming, diagrams or scripts (see examples later).

 Arguments can be on separate lines but must not be separated by blank lines.